Watkins Glen International

 Watkins Glen International (3,4 miles, Road Course) in Watkins Glen, New York

-The Sprint Cup moves since 1986 traditionally in August at the historic round course, which also includes the Formula 1 from 1961 to 1980 paid an annual visit.
-However, the course has been modified several times since 1971 and also the Sprint Cup drove not always the same route.
-In the said year, the "road course" received an extension, now go to the IndyCars: The part of the track between the "Inner Loop" and Turn 11 has been extended to four other curves, namely "Chute", "Toe", "The Boot" and turn 10.
-What name; Watkins Glen has attracted a shoe in the truest sense of the word, and otherwise the whole thing does not look.
-I personally like the old, short variant that NASCAR is still operating today, better.
-After a fatal accident in 1991, the route for the following year to the known Busstopp chicane was extended to allow the approach speed for the "Inner Loop" is not too large.
+The Sprint Cup runs since 1986 traditionally in August at the historic circular course, which also includes the Formula 1 from 1961 to 1980 paid an annual visit.
+However, the course has been rebuilt several times since 1971 and also the Sprint Cup went not always the same route.
+In the said year, the "road course" received an extension, now go to the IndyCar: The part of the track between the "inner loop" and Turn 11 was supplemented by four more curves, namely "Chute", "Toe", "The Boot" and turn 10.
+What name; Watkins Glen was put on a shoe in the truest sense of the word, and otherwise the whole thing does not look.
+I personally like the old, short version, the NASCAR continues to this day better.
+After a fatal accident in 1991 route for the following year to the known Busstopp chicane was extended to allow the approach speed for the "Inner Loop" is not too large.

-One of the key points is the combination of curves "The Esses" (Turns 2-4), which should ideally get in steep uphill especially in the main, to take a lot of speed onto the back straight.
-Turn 10 was previously notorious for its deep gravel bed, where you landed at an excessively high cornering speed and mostly buried.
-In the course of some reconstruction work after accidents of Jeff Gordon and Dale Earnhardt Jr 2009 run-off areas were paved and also received several curves a SAFER Barrier to further increase security.
-Watkins Glen offers two good overtaking Ellen: Turn 1 ("The 90") directly after start-and-goal, where you can overtake on the brakes downhill and of course the Bus stop chicane on the back straight before the "Inner Loop".
-Who has taken enough speed here, brings in a good postition, but often the options are optimistic over rated and it crashes.
-The track is incidentally 2.45 miles (3.94 km) long and it is to drive a total of 90 rounds.
+One of the key points is the combination of curves "The Esses" (turns 2-4), you should ideally get a steep uphill especially in the main, to take a lot of speed onto the back straight.
+Turn 10 was once notorious for its deep gravel, where you landed at too high a speed curve and mostly buried.
+In the course of some reconstruction work after accidents by Jeff Gordon and Dale Earnhardt Jr 2009 run-off areas were paved and also received several curves a SAFER barrier to further increase security.
+Watkins Glen offers two good overtaking Ellen: Turn 1 ("The 90") immediately after start-and-goal, where you can overtake on the brakes downhill and of course the Bus stop chicane on the back straight before the "Inner Loop".
+Who has taken enough speed here, brings in a good postition, but often the possibilities are optimistic overrated and it crashes.
+The track is moreover 2.45 miles (3.94 km) long and there are a total of 90 laps to go.

 29.383 total views, 11 views today